Bandwidth/bandwidth.github.io/howto/messagingHub.md

-## How to import numbers for use with Bandwidth messaging hub
+## How to Import Bandwidth Numbers to your account

 ![Description Image](../images/how-to-import-numbers.png)